kenesu-h/sys-hidplus-client-rs/README.md

 ## Closing the Client
 **This is a pretty important step if you want to cleanly disconnect your controllers**.
-Focus or click on the terminal/shell with your client open.
-Press Ctrl + C (on Mac this might be Command + C).
+You can run `stop` if you want to stop the client without closing it.
 You should see a message where the client is cleaning up the controllers.
 After about 3 seconds, you should see another message telling you that the cleanup's done.
+You'll have to run `exit` to completely close the client.
+Alternatively, you can run `exit` while the client is still running to stop then close the client.
 Feel free to close your terminal/shell after this point.

 # Compiling
 This section assumes that you have Rust installed on your computer, preferably